The Fine Art of SEO Keyword Strategies

 When we’ve been talking about keyword optimization, it’s been largely about being found on the web.
 What about being found on the app store?
 This is generally called ASO or app store optimization.

-Within iTunes, there are only limited places where you can ensure that people can find your show.
+Within Apple Podcasts, there are only limited places where you can ensure that people can find your show.

 Tip: Use the author title tag to embed keywords for your title.